GaelVaroquaux/website/content/programming/joblib_low_overhead_persistence.rst

 example), so in this case it inherits the memory drawbacks from pickle.
 When persisting pure numpy arrays (not tested here), numpy uses its interal save/load functions which are quite efficient in terms of speed and memory consumption.

+**Disk used**: the results are as expected : non compressed files has the same size as the in-memory data, compressed files are smaller.

 Enhancement strategy